 - Conduit (2)

-You can count on these new power window regulators to last because they are built right here in the USA.
-Constructed from 1018 cold roll steel with bronze Oilite thrust bearings at all the pivot points and feature treated gear plates for longer teeth life.
+The kit comes with new power regulators featuring high-quality AC Delco motors constructed right here in the USA from 1018 cold roll steel with bronze Oilite thrust bearings at all the pivot points and treated gear plates for longer teeth life.
 The new power window regulators are designed to bolt directly into the original mounting holes with little to no modifications and will use the original glass channels.
-Each window regulator is equipped with a new AC Delco OEM motor, insuring the highest of quality and performance every time you hit the switch.

 This kit is very similar to the Mustang kit we installed, in that the power motor is already mounted to the regulator, making for an easier installation.
 It includes these switches that have threads that will fit a stock crank.
 That way, you're not using an after-market power window switch.
 Simply push the crank up and down.
 That'll make your windows go up and down.
 The kit includes both sides, two switches, and all the wiring necessary for installation.